Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz

 \textit{\ATxx{2025uso}/PS25grz}: We first detected \ATxx{2025uso} on MJD 60907.3, the first night of our targeted follow-up campaign, at $m_i = 20.47 \pm 0.18$ \citep{Smartt2025GCN.41493}, coincident with a host galaxy with a spectroscopic redshift within the LVK range ($z_{\rm spec} = 0.025$; \citealt{DESI_DR1_DataRelease}).
 Although a promising candidate ($M_{i}\simeq-15$), further follow-up across the next two nights showed little lightcurve evolution.
 Furthermore, ATLAS detected \ATxx{2025uso} on MJD~60909.9 $\sim$~one magnitude brighter in $w$-band, and tracked a rise to peak at $m_o \sim 18$ over the following 20~days.
 Finally, the updated \whichMap\ skymap resulted in \ATxx{2025uso} lying outside the 90\% localisation region.
 Thus we discount \ATxx{2025uso} being related to \GWsource.

 \textit{\ATxx{2025usy}/PS25gsa}: We detected \ATxx{2025usy} on the first night of targeted follow-up observations (20 August 2025; MJD 60907.4) as a new transient with $m_i = 20.95 \pm 0.27$ \citep{Smartt2025GCN.41493}, coincident with a galaxy with a recorded photometric redshift, $z_{\rm phot} = 0.090 \pm 0.012$ \citep{LegacySurveys_DR9_DataRelease}, which would place it at $M_{i} \simeq -17$.
-The combination of the redshift of the host galaxy lying beyond the $2 \sigma$ LVK limit, the bright absolute magnitude, and the lightcurve remaining flat across the subsequent two nights of observation (out to MJD 60909.4), led to us disfavouring \ATxx{2025usy} as a plausible candidate.
+The combination of the redshift of the host galaxy lying beyond the $2 \sigma$ LVK limit, the bright absolute magnitude, and the lightcurve remaining flat (\ie, within the errors, there is no evidence for a change in magnitude) across the subsequent two nights of observation (out to MJD 60909.4), led to us disfavouring \ATxx{2025usy} as a plausible candidate.